bizz84/nested-navigation-demo-flutter/README.md

 Debugging this reveals that the `observer.navigator` is an instance of `HeroController`.

-**Question**: How is it possible to keep track of the navigation state of multiple Navigators within a `BottomNavigationBar`?
+**Question**: How to keep track of the navigation state of multiple Navigators within a `BottomNavigationBar`?

 ### [License: MIT](LICENSE.md)